Attacks on Approximate Caches in Text-to-Image Diffusion Models: Background

 \subsection{Approximate Cache Serving System}

-A fundamental challenge of diffusion models is their substantial computational cost, primarily stemming from the iterative denoising process.
-Inspired by semantic caching in large language models (LLMs) \cite{Mohandoss_CAI_2024_Context,li2024scalmsemanticcachingautomated,gill2025meancacheusercentricsemanticcaching,bang-2023-gptcache} and diffusion models \cite{fast_stable_diffusion,gpt_cache,beaumont-2022-clip-retrieval} which reuses outputs from prior prompts in subsequent responses, recent work has introduced approximate cache that reuse intermediate states from previous generations \cite{nirvana,sun2024flexcacheflexibleapproximatecache,xia2025modmefficientservingimage}, achieving a balance between quality and efficiency.
+A major challenge of diffusion models is their substantial computational cost, primarily stemming from the iterative denoising process.
+Inspired by semantic caching in large language models (LLMs) \cite{Mohandoss_CAI_2024_Context,li2024scalmsemanticcachingautomated,gill2025meancacheusercentricsemanticcaching,bang-2023-gptcache} and diffusion models \cite{fast_stable_diffusion,gpt_cache,beaumont-2022-clip-retrieval}, which enables reuse of outputs from prior prompts, recent work has introduced approximate caching that reuses intermediate states from previous generations \cite{nirvana,sun2024flexcacheflexibleapproximatecache,xia2025modmefficientservingimage}, achieving a balance between quality and efficiency.
 The central insight of approximate caching is that similar prompts yield similar outputs.
-Thus, the intermediate state from a prior, similar request can serve as the starting point for a new request, allowing the system to skip already completed denoising steps.
-Prior work demonstrates that up to 50\,\% of denoising steps can be reused without noticeable quality degradation \cite{nirvana}, with every 10\,\% of steps cached to enable flexible reuse across varying similarity levels.
-The more similar the incoming request and the cache are, the more steps the new request can skip.
+Thus, the intermediate state from a prior, similar prompt can serve as the starting point for a new prompt, allowing the system to skip already completed denoising steps.
+Typically, the number of skipped steps is determined by the \textit{semantic similarity} between the new prompt and the cached prompt, where higher similarity allows the new prompt to skip more steps.
+Prior work demonstrates that up to 50\,\% of denoising steps can be reused without noticeable quality degradation~\cite{nirvana}, with every 10\,\% of steps cached to enable flexible reuse across varying similarity levels.

 \Cref{fig:background}b illustrates how an approximate cache works.
-When a new prompt arrives, the serving system first compares it with the cache.
-Existing approximate caching systems usually deploy CLIP \cite{pmlr-v139-radford21a} to convert the prompt to an embedding and calculate the cosine similarity between the new request and the existing caches.
-If the similarity score exceeds a threshold, the system considers this as a hit and the request will reuse the corresponding cache.
+When a new prompt arrives, the approximate caching system first converts the prompt to an embedding using the Contrastive Language-Image Pre-Training (CLIP) model \cite{pmlr-v139-radford21a} and calculates the cosine similarity between the new prompt and the existing cached prompts.
+If the similarity score exceeds a threshold, the system considers this as a hit and the request will reuse the corresponding cached state.
 Prior work has shown that a similarity over 0.65 \cite{nirvana} can be regarded as a hit.
-The new request will continue with denoising steps from the middle and skip the prior steps (20 steps in \Cref{fig:background}b).
+The new prompt will continue with denoising steps from the middle and skip the prior steps (20 steps in \Cref{fig:background}b).